DangerousThings/flexsecure-applets/docs/5-otp-naming.md

 This applet stores a list of user accounts and generates rolling 6-digit codes for each one.

-The version distributed via the VivoKey Fidesmo store might not be compatible with the Yubico Authenticator programs (yet).
+The version distributed via the VivoKey Fidesmo store should also be compatible with the Yubico Authenticator programs.

 - Supported protocols: `OATH-TOTP` (RFC 6238) and `OATH-HOTP` (RFC 4226)
 - Yubico calls this `OATH` (see https://docs.yubico.com/software/yubikey/tools/ykman/OATH_Commands.html)